 University of Maine Cooperative Extension Master Gardener Volunteers program provides participants with at least 40 hours of in-depth training in the art and science of horticulture.
 Trainees receive current, research-based information from UMaine Extension educators and industry experts.
 In return, trained Master Gardeners volunteer their time and expertise in many ways for community programs and activities.

-910 Master Gardener Volunteers (MGVs) gave nearly 28,000 hours for educational and food security projects!
+919 Master Gardener Volunteers (MGVs) gave more than 33,500 hours for educational and food security projects!

 Who can become a Master Gardener Volunteer?